-FE Partners, LLC, is an investment firm based in Washington, D.C. that provides funding to preserve and maintain assets which are significant to the history of the United States.
-It is a joint-venture between Equator Group Holdings, LLC, a member of the Equator Capital Group of companies and the Timblo family, prominent members of the business community in Goa, India, who have deep ties to the Unites States and a keen appreciation of American history.
+FE Partners, LLC, is an investment firm based in Washington, D.C. that provides funding to preserve and maintain assets which are significant to the history of the United States and is a member of the Equator Capital Group of companies.

 FE Partners is currently targeting historically significant antique vessels and is a unique source of capital to fund the maintenance, operations, and restoration of yachts, commercial vessels and decommissioned Naval ships that might otherwise fall into disrepair, be dismantled or removed from U.S. waters.

 FE Partners' current maritime investments include: